uribe-convers/Fungi_ToL/Notes.md

 	* Removed duplicates in Geneious and ran RAxML without partitions.
 	* Tree looks very a bit better.
 Only delete two taxa
 * Pucciniomycotina_29000: got more sequences (917 from 569) and a longer alignment (from ~9600 to ~11600), but with no duplicates.

+## Combining Clades

+The combined (backbone + clade tree) tree for some of these clades has less leaves that it should!
+This is after taking in consideration shared species.
+Couldn't pinpoint the problem but here are some examples:

+* Dothideomycetes_147541
+	* 7 taxa shared
+	* Tree should have 4241 tips
+	* Tree has 4235
+	* Offending taxa: _Cochliobolus heterostrophus, Pleospora herbarum, Trypethelium unknown, Dendrographa minor, Roccella fuciformis, Simonyella variegata_
+	* All of these are in the backbone but not in the combined tree.

+* Arthoniomycetes_147539
+	* 1 taxon shared
+	* Tree should have 485 tips
+	* Tree has 484
+	* Offending taxon: _Dendrographa minor_